ClementCI/portfolio/deep_learning/image_classification_advanced_ConvNet/README.md

 ## File Structure

-- `main.py` – Pipeline runner for selected architectures
+- `main.py` – Models and pipeline runner for selected architectures
 - `config.py` – Configuration settings and model parameters
 - `utils.py` – Training, evaluation, and augmentation utilities
 - `report.pdf` – Detailed and exhaustive explanation of model, methods, experiments, and results
 - `papers/` – Reference papers consulted for the implementation

-> Note: The provided code does not include the ConvNeXt implementation and the loss robustness assessment.
+> Note: The provided code does not include the loss robustness assessment.

 ## Methodology